YoungPenguin/YoungPenguin/README.md

 ### Hi there I'm YoungPenguin 🐧🐧🐧

-I'm a software and firmware engineer who is passionate about making open-source more accessible, creating technology to elevate people.
+I'm a software and firmware developer who is passionate about making open-source more accessible, creating technology to elevate people.
 Some technologies I enjoy working with include VueJS, Jamstack (JavaScript, APIs + Markup) and MongoDB.

 <!--
 **YoungPenguin/YoungPenguin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.